A Universal HKR Theorem: Representations of the Filtered Circle

-We construct $u$ geometrically as follows: consider again the composition $\Wittp\to \Ga{}$ of \eqformula{Ghostkernelprojectionfirstfactor}.
+in the $\infty$-category $\Qcoh(\Filstack)$, as follows: Consider again the composition $\Wittp\to \Ga{}$ of \eqformula{Ghostkernelprojectionfirstfactor}.
 As discussed in the \cref{maptocohomologyBker}, this is a map of groups compatible with the $\Gm{}$-actions.
 This induces a map of filtered abelian group stacks